-The main purpose of packaging is protecting the product.
-The most sustainable packages make sure that the product is available on the desired moment, in good condition.
-Spoiling the product creates a bigger environmental impact than the use of the packaging (even up to ten times).
-This means the packaging must be fit for purpose: protect the product, use the least material possible.
+The main purpose of packaging is to protect the product.
+The most sustainable packaging makes sure that the product is available in good condition on the desired moment.
+Spoiling the product creates a bigger environmental impact than the packaging itself (even up to ten times).
+This means packaging must be ‘fit for purpose’: protect the product and use the least material possible.

-With protection in mind there are still steps to undertake to improve the recyclability of packaging.
-Designing packaging with circularity in mind minimises the environmental impact and contributes to cost-savings in materials, energy, transport and disposal.
+With protection in mind, there are still steps to undertake to improve the recyclability of packaging.
+Designing circular packaging minimises the environmental impact and contributes to cost-savings in materials, energy, transport and disposal.

 Functionality of the packaging goes first, then:

 1. Always put the functionality of packaging first;

 2. Avoid the use of harmful substances in packaging materials;

 4. Create a clean material stream that can be recycled easily;